gmcyber/CCC410F22-Example/docs/topics/rc-ui-dev.assets/rc-ui-dev.md

 # range-control-dev.cyber.local

-> This xubuntu system will be used to develop the range control web service.
+> This xubuntu system will be used to develop the Ethhack UI web service.
 The production deploy will target an ubuntu foca server.

 [TOC]